CodeYourFuture/JavaScript-Core-3-Homework/week-2/Homework/mandatory/1-practice/1-practice.md

 1. What would you put in the following fields? `{owner}`, `{repo}`, `{pull_number}`?

 <!-- Write your answer here -->
+ GET https://api.github.com/repos/{gituser}/{name of repo}/pulls/{any number}/comments

-2. Describe in a sentence what this API endpoint returns when all of the fields are completed?
+2. Describe in a sentence what this API endpoint returns when all of the fields are completed? return all comments on the specified repository
 <!-- Write your answer here -->